pallavsen007/pallavsen007.github.io/short_stories/2022-10-13-Foreign-Exchange.md

 ---
-title: Foreign Exchange
+title: The Foreign Exchange
 published: true
 ---

-### This is the first time I have been writing up a blog and have been thinking about to work upon it for a really long time.
-Finally took some time to write one. initially I was skeptical of the fact that what should I write upon.
-Should it be the things I daily work on or the things I like such as politics or economics(I'm no expert on either of the topics!)
+## This is my first short story which I had written as a undergraduate